Circuit breaker: Magnetic–hydraulic

-Common trip (ganged) breakers
+Common-trip (ganged) breakers

 To provide simultaneous breaking on multiple circuits from a fault on any one, circuit breakers may be made as a ganged assembly.
-This is a very common requirement for 3 phase systems, where breaking may be either 3 or 4 pole (solid or switched neutral).
-Some makers make ganging kits to allow groups of single phase breakers to be interlinked as required.
+This is a very common requirement for three-phase systems, where breaking may be either three- or four-pole (solid or switched neutral).
+Some makers make ganging kits to allow groups of single-phase breakers to be interlinked as required.

-In the US, where split phase supplies are common, in branch circuits with more than one live conductor, each live conductor must be protected by a breaker pole.
-To ensure that all live conductors are interrupted when any pole trips, a "common trip" breaker must be used.
-These may either contain two or three tripping mechanisms within one case, or for small breakers, may externally tie the poles together via their operating handles.
-Two-pole common trip breakers are common on 120/240-volt systems where 240 volt loads (including major appliances or further distribution boards) span the two live wires.
-Three-pole common trip breakers are typically used to supply three-phase electric power to large motors or further distribution boards.
+In the US, where split-phase supplies are common, in a branch circuit with more than one live conductor, each live conductor must be protected by a breaker pole.
+To ensure that all live conductors are interrupted when any pole trips, a common-trip set of breakers must be used.
+These may either contain two or three tripping mechanisms within one case or, for small breakers, have the breakers externally tied together via their operating handles.
+Two-pole common-trip breakers are common on 120/240-volt systems where 240 volt loads (including major appliances or further distribution boards) span the two live wires.
+Three-pole common-trip breakers are typically used to supply three-phase power to powerful motors or further distribution boards.

 Separate circuit breakers must never be used for live and neutral, because if the neutral is disconnected while the live conductor stays connected, a very dangerous condition arises: the circuit appears de-energized (appliances don't work), but wires remain live and some residual-current devices (RCDs) may not trip if someone touches the live wire (because some RCDs need power to trip).
-This is why only common trip breakers must be used when neutral wire switching is needed.
+This is why only common-trip breakers must be used when neutral wire switching is needed.